 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”

-Reading Lead – Amanda Hick
+Reading Coordinator – Mrs A. Hick

 Our teachers love read to our children and we recognise the importance of the teacher as an inspirational role model.
-Teachers read their class text for twenty minutes each day to the children, with each child having their own copy.

-Our reading at St Mary’s is out of this world!
 Reading Rockets is our motivational incentive for reading at home and our children thrive off the challenge of blasting off through the planets to reach the sun.
 We know that reading at home is equally as important as reading in school.
 We want our children to have access to high quality texts whenever they read.
 With this as our inspiration, all children are provided with a Big Cat reading book to take home and read alongside a library book.
 The books provided are fully decodable and are matched with the phonic ability of the reader in KS1 moving onto the child’s reading age.

 The reading curriculum is deliberately designed to be ambitious and aspirational, ensuring that every child leaves our school as a competent, confident reader.
 Drawing on the latest research around explicit vocabulary instruction, reading fluency and key comprehension strategies, this curriculum is a synthesis of what we know works in helping children make outstanding progress in reading and a distillation into consistent, well-structured practice.
 The clear structure and principles ensure that teaching is progressive, challenging and engaging and the rich, diverse literature spine acts as both a mirror so that every child can see themselves in the core texts and as a mirror to engage pupils with experiences beyond their own field of reference.